-As we already know, most of the mattress companies use memory foam or latex as their base construction material, and they both have their own perks.
-It is a common match-up in the mattress industry to compare memory foam and latex
+As we already know, most of the mattress companies use memory foam or latex as their base construction material, and they both have their perks.
+It is a familiar match-up in the mattress industry to compare memory foam and latex

-Memory foam mattresses are good for relieving pressure and providing additional comfort for people who like to sink into their mattresses.
-It is not eco-friendly though, and is slowly losing some popularity to latex mattresses.
-It has slower response time but this equates to better contouring of the body, which is a plus in terms of added support.
+Memory foam mattresses are good for relieving pressure and providing additional comfort for people who like to sink into their a .
+It is not eco-friendly though and is slowly losing some popularity to latex mattresses.
+It has slower response time, but this equates to better contouring of the body, which is a plus in terms of added support.
 It is often considered good choice for people with back pain.

-Latex mattresses on the other hand are good for its high durability, and use of natural products.
+Latex mattresses, on the other hand, are good for its high durability, and use of natural products.
 It tends to be slightly more firm and is more responsive.
-Latex can minimize off-gassing and reduce odour retention to minimum.
+Latex can minimize off-gassing and reduce odor retention to a minimum.
 Press hard and release on a memory foam mattress and you will see it springs back rather slowly whereas latex mattresses are springier and get back their shape pretty quick.

 For added bounce, greater elasticity and responsiveness, the latex mattresses is probably preferable for an active sleeper.
 It is also great for sex.
 Most customers add that the added element of responsive bounce makes for intensified coital activities, but that is very much dependent on yourself, now isn’t it?

-Initial Off GassingOff gassing is the gas or musty order that can be released by new mattresses during the first week.
-Off gassing is generally considered harmless although rarely people report irritation and headaches.
+Off-gassing is the gas or musty order that can be released by new mattresses during the first week.
+Off-gassing is considered harmless although rarely people report irritation and headaches.
 Latex has the best performance in this criteria.